basho-labs/riak-mesos-tools/README.rst

 Update the Cluster Configuration
 --------------------------------
-You can customize the `riak.conf` and `advanced.config` for a cluster if necessary.
-Use [scheduler/data/riak.conf](https://github.com/basho-labs/riak-mesos/blob/master/scheduler/data/riak.conf) and [scheduler/data/advanced.config](https://github.com/basho-labs/riak-mesos/blob/master/scheduler/data/advanced.config) as templates to make your changes to.
-It is important that all of the values specified with `{{...}}` remain intact.
+You can customize the :code:`riak.conf` and :code:`advanced.config` for a cluster if necessary.
+Use https://github.com/basho-labs/riak-mesos/blob/master/scheduler/data/riak.erlang.conf (or riak.golang.conf) and https://github.com/basho-labs/riak-mesos/blob/master/scheduler/data/advanced.erlang.config (or advanced.golang.conf) as templates to make your changes to.
+It is important that all of the values specified with :code:`{{...}}` remain intact.

 Once you have created your customized versions of these files, you can save them to the cluster using the following commands: